Independent Christmas Shopping in Greater Kennington 2025

 Castle Square When you think of Christmas shopping the first thing that springs to mind probably isn’t ‘ooh, lets go to the place behind Elephant Station where they keep the bins’.
 But if you venture there you’ll discover a clutch of independent shops that used to exist in the shopping centre.
 Great for your younger folk looking for baseball caps, hoodies, clothes, or undergarments to make your bum look either smaller or larger.
 While there pop over to the retro video game emporium 4 Quarters?

 SoLo Craft Fair is a collective of online artists and creatives who run a bricks and mortar shop in Elephant Park.
-Sixty small businesses have their work shown on rotation and during our journey we saw affordable jewellery, handbags, baskets, cards, scarves, bath salts, prints and T-shirts.
-Things that smell nice seem be dominant this year.
+Sixty small businesses have their work shown on rotation and in 2025 they are again stocking affordable jewellery, handbags, baskets, cards, scarves, bath salts, prints and T-shirts.
+And as Elephant is now trendy in a non-ironic way they even sell Elephant and Castle merch.

-Pretty Shiny Shop sit nexts to the (not S&M) Hound Hut and they swaggeringly claim to be Greater Kennington’s Christmas Shop (steady) and they stock a range or cards, houseware items, Christmas tree goodies, and small pieces of jewellery.
+Pretty Shiny Shop sits next to the Hound Hut and they swaggeringly claim to be Greater Kennington’s Christmas Shop (steady) and they stock a range or cards, houseware items, and Christmas tree goodies, and small pieces of jewellery.
 It’s like a giant Christmas explosion in that place.
+They have loads of fun, subversive Christmas cards.

 Windmill Flowers stocks not just flowers but also collectables and houseware accessories and Mary is in charge to show you the way forward.
-Mary also has some Christmas trees and accessories for those who haven’t got their act together quite yet.
+Mary also has some Christmas trees and accessories for those who haven’t got their s*it together quite yet.

 Vanilla Black in addition to books also has some nice gift ideas such as cards and stockings and a few food items.
-We think VB secretly hate us but we’ve moved on with our lives and are plugging them anyway.
+We think VB secretly hate us but we’ve moved on with our lives and are plugging them anyway because this is the time for charity.
+Or something.

 QueArts is a sterling little arts and crafts store across from Kennington Park and they also undertake framing.
 Great for your creative or just bored friends.

 Bee Urban is bee based charity in the middle of Kennington Park (behind the cafe) selling all sorts of honey and honey related things such as candles, fragrances, soaps and even cards.
-Interesting place to check out even if you don’t buy anything.
+An interesting place to check out even if you don’t buy anything.
+And they sell Kennington honey!

 Walworth Garden and Urban Botanica While perhaps not the easiest thing to wrap, have you ever considered the gift of houseplants?
 The charity and juggernaut of horticulture, Walworth Garden are selling cacti, cards and other things in their geodesic dome.
 While over in Kennington Cross, UB is one of the few places on earth where you can sip your Minor Figures chai latte while browsing Boston ferns.